career decision

 Labour mobility by skill level

-1. Where, highly skilled occupations tend to have high wages, low occupational but high geographical mobility due to the curse of officially recognized in one word formal education, minimal training, minimal experience, specialization and legal restrictions to practice requirements of some;
+1. Where, highly skilled occupations tend to have high wages, low occupational but high geographical mobility due to the curse of officially recognized formal education, minimal training, minimal experience, specialization and legal restrictions to practice requirements of some;

-2. Low skilled occupations tend to have low wages, both high geographical and occupational mobility due to the blessing of neither formal education, minimal training, minimal experience, specialization nor legal restrictions to practice requirements.
+2. Low skilled occupations tend to have low wages, both high geographical and occupational mobility due to the blessing of neither formal education, minimal training, minimal experience, specialization nor legal restrictions to practice requirements of most.

 Labour mobility agents